KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 ### Note — On Moral Quadrants as Living Structure

-This quadrant model is part of a living metaphysical framework.
+This quadrant model is part of a **living metaphysical framework**.
 As with all Zenetist principles, it will continue to evolve
 through direct experience, philosophical refinement,
 and ongoing synthesis between revelation and reason.